TodePond/TodePondDotCom/wikiblogarden/blending/devrel/readme.md

 I "seem like a devrel" but does that mean that I "am a devrel"? not necessarily

-If we try duck type devrel work, we get loads of false positives.
+If we try to duck type devrel work, we get loads of false positives.
 I think most startup founders and CEOs would trigger the "devrel detector" if we did it: they travel around, speaking to people about how great their thing is. they set the voice and tone of communications with developers. they're devrels!
 Ha!
 Hmm

 > i think the allegory didn't really make sense there..